torarvid/docs-and-comments-thing/01-docs-5-project.md

 (Noticing while I'm writing this, that there are similarities to other aspects of developer lyfe, like writing tests, working with observability, monitoring etc)

+README should invite more people to edit it!